fatmaecemozer/SpringbootProject/README.md

 * A SpringBoot project base created using spring initializer, developed on IntelliJ Idea using jdk:17, Maven and packaged as a Jar file.
 * A public Github repository created for the assessment and project components pushed here using basic git commands.
 * An Ubuntu 18.04 (Bionic) server used as a Jenkins Server and a Build Server simultaneously in the local environment.
+Dockerfile used to create Docker Image within Jenkins CI/CD pipeline.
 * Azure Container Registry used to push and store docker images.
 * Azure Kubernetes Services used to create Kubernetes Cluster.
 * 'HTTP application routing add-on' used for Azure Kubernetes Service which deploys two components: a Kubernetes ingress controller and an External-DNS controller.